Your shortlist

 What are the early signs of dementia?

-Recognising these signs early can make a significant difference in managing the condition and improving quality of life.
+Recognising these early signs and talking to a healthcare professional can make a significant difference in managing symptoms and supporting quality of life.

 How do I distinguish the difference between ageing and early signs of dementia?